SQL Server Data Files in Microsoft Azure

 Error code 5120 Unable to open the physical file "%.*ls".
 Operating system error %d: "%ls"

-Resolution: Currently, this new enhancement does not support more than one SQL Server instance accessing the same database files in Windows Azure Storage at the same time.
+Resolution: Currently, this new enhancement does not support more than one SQL Server instance accessing the same database files in Azure Storage at the same time.
 If ServerA is online with an active database file and if ServerB is accidently started, and it also has a database which points to the same data file, the second server will fail to start the database with an error code 5120 Unable to open the physical file "%.*ls".
 Operating system error %d: "%ls".

-To resolve this issue, first determine if you need ServerA to access the database file in Windows Azure Storage or not.
-If not, simply remove any connection between ServerA and the database files in Windows Azure Storage.
+To resolve this issue, first determine if you need ServerA to access the database file in Azure Storage or not.
+If not, simply remove any connection between ServerA and the database files in Azure Storage.
 To do this, follow these steps:

 Set the file path of Server A to a local folder by using the ALTER Database statement.